 Scalable solutions built on local impact

-MATERIA’s vision is to grow into the impact-driven real estate investor & developer of reference for Africa & beyond.
+MATERIA’s vision is to grow into the impact-driven real estate investor & developer of reference for the Arab world and Africa.
 This is achieved through Impact Investments that follows our three core principles:

 MATERIA develops impactful project with an eye to their profitability and returns to guarantee private funding attractiveness.

 Where the public sector is struggling to regenerate the ageing urban fabric, provide affordable housing and quality education, MATERIA aims to structurally change the status quo through scalable projects that are as profitable as they are impactful and thus allow Impact Investors to contribute to the sustainable development of cities.

 Local Development = global knowledge transfer + local materials and labour